alfanoaj/Project-1/README.md

-# Weather vs. Crime Analysis

-## We want to compare weather data in KCMO to crimes committed.
-We'll look at temperature, rain, snow etc. and compare it to all levels of crime.
+A project dedicated to analyzing KCMO weather vs. crimes committed.
+The project takes a look at rain, temperature, snow, and other adverse conditions and compares it to a variety of crime as well as time of day the crimes were committed.
 Data sources are the KCPD and Historical Hourly Weather Data from Kaggle.